simrenbasra/simys-blog/_posts/2024-11-14-trick_or_retreat_part3.md

 After looking at several articles and tutorials, I decided to use Pygame for rendering the grid-based environment, as it offers flexibility and ease of use.

-When the render_mode is set to 'human', Pygame is initialized.
+When the render_mode is set to 'human', Pygame is initialised.
 The screen size is set to 800x800 pixels, and the size of each grid cell is calculated based on the total screen size and the grid size.

 #### **`_get_obs`: Returning Observations**